-Whose responsible for the TV licence at a rental property?
+Whose responsible for the television licence at a rental property?

-Most landlords do not provide a TV for their tenants, therefore the burden of responsibilty for maintaining a valid television licence becomes the tenant’s.
+Most landlords do not provide a television for their tenants, therefore the burden of responsibilty for maintaining a valid television licence becomes the tenant’s.

-However, if the landlord has provided a TV to the rental property then the burden of responsibility shifts, and both the landlord and the tenant can be held responsible.
+However, if the landlord has provided a television to the rental property then the burden of responsibility shifts, and both the landlord and the tenant can be held responsible.

-Another alternative for thoes landlords supplying a television set to a rental property is to buy the TV licence and then add this cost to any service charge or rent.
-In this situation it follows that future renewals of the TV licence will be the responsibility of the landlord.
+Another alternative for those landlords supplying a television set to a rental property is to buy the TV licence and then add this cost to any service charge or rent.
+In this situation it follows that future renewals of the television licence will be the responsibility of the landlord.

-It is worth remembering that all TV dealerships must by law inform the TV Licensing Agency of all sales of TV receiving equipment within 28 days of the sale.
+It is worth remembering that all television dealerships must by law inform the TV Licensing Agency of all sales of televisions receiving equipment within 28 days of the sale.
 Any new purchase by landlords will therefore be cross checked against their data base of Licence holders

 Even when the televison is supplied by the landlord, it is also the responsibility of the tenant to check that the landlord has supplied a valid TV licence.

-Where several tenants share a rental property, each owningtheir own TV’s then one of the following applies:
+Where several tenants share a rental property, each owning their own television then one of the following applies:

 - Under separate tenancy agreements all tenants will need their own licenses